 In the first few minutes after an injury, providing first aid can help save limbs and lives.
 It's an essential act we can all perform with a little training.
 Now imagine providing mental health first aid.
 The goal is the same - offering initial support until appropriate professional help is available - and it's just as essential.

-"We tend to think that mental health issues are rare, or happen to other people, but in reality one in five of us will experience a mental illness in the course of a year," says WSPS account manager Krista Schmid.
+"We tend to think that mental health issues are rare, or happen to other people, but in reality one in five of us will experience a mental illness in the course of a year," says WSPS health and safety consultant Desiree D'Souza.
 "In this sense, it could happen to any one of us at any time."

-The training is geared to everyone from joint health and safety committee members to supervisors, managers and others.
+The two-day training course is geared to everyone from joint health and safety committee members to supervisors, managers and others.

 Why mental health is a workplace issue